Membrane-mediated anesthesia: PLD2

-PLD2's effect on ion channels PLD2 binds to the anesthetic sensitive ion channel TREK-1.
+TREK-1

+Twik-related potassium channel (TREK-1) is localized to ordered lipids through its interaction with PLD2.
+Displacement of the complex from GM1 lipids causes the complex to move to clusters.
 The product of PLD2, phosphatidic acid (PA) directly activates TREK-1.
-The anesthetic sensitivity of TREK-1 was shown to be through PLD2 and the sensitivity could be transferred to TRAAK, an otherwise anesthetic insensitive channel.
+The anesthetic sensitivity of TREK-1 was shown to be through PLD2, and the sensitivity could be transferred to TRAAK, an otherwise anesthetic insensitive channel.

-PLD2 Independent pathway
+GABAAR

+The membrane mediated mechanism is still being investigated.
+Nonetheless, the GABAAR gamma subunit is palmitoylated and the alpha subunit binds to PIP2.
+When the agonist GABA binds to GABAAR it causes a translocation to thin lipids near PIP2.
+Anesthetic disruption of Palmitate mediated localization should therefore cause the channel to move the same as an agonist, but this has not yet been confirmed.

+Endocytosis

-The anesthetics hydroxychloroquine, tetracain, and lidocaine blocked entry of palmitoylated protein into the endocytic pathway.
-GM1 clusters and cholesterol are factors that increase endocytosis, and blocking access to endocytosis is a PLD2 independent affect on membranes.
+Endocytosis helps regulate the time an ion channel spends on the surface of the membrane.
+GM1 lipids are the site of endocytosis.
+The anesthetics hydroxychloroquine, tetracaine, and lidocaine blocked entry of palmitoylated protein into the endocytic pathway.
+By blocking access to GM1 lipids, anesthetics block access to endocytosis through a membrane-mediated mechanism.

 Local anesthetics

 Local anesthetics disrupt ordered lipid domains and this can cause PLD2 to leave a lipid raft.
 They also disrupt protein interactions with PIP2.

+The Lateral Pressure Profile Theory

+The Lateral Pressure Profile theory suggests that anesthetic agents partition into the lipid bilayer, increasing the horizontal (lateral) pressure on proteins imbedded in the membrane.
+The added pressure is thought to cause a conformational change in protein structure, forcing the neuronal channel into an open or closed state (e.g., hyperpolarization) that generates the Inhibitory state of general anesthesia in the central nervous system (CNS).

+This is the first hypothesis to explain the correlations of anesthetic potency with lipid bilayer structural characteristics, describing both mechanistic and thermodynamic rationale for the effects of general anesthesia.

+However, the theory was tested for an anesthetic effect and showed none.
+This suggests lateral pressure profiles are insufficient at least in the disordered region of the membrane to induce an anesthetic effect.

 History

 More than 100 years ago, a unifying theory of anesthesia was proposed based on the oil partition coefficient.
 In the 70s this concept was extended to the disruption of lipid partitioning.
 Partitioning itself is an integral part of forming the ordered domains in the membrane, and the proposed mechanism is very close to the current thinking, but the partitioning itself is not the target of the anesthetics.
 At clinical concentration, the anesthetics do not inhibit lipid partitioning.
-Rather they inhibit the order within the partition and or compete for the palmitate binding site.
-Nonetheless, several of the early conceptual ideas about how disruption of lipid partitioning could affect an ion channel, appear to have merit.
+Rather they inhibit the order within the partition and/or compete for the palmitate binding site.
+Nonetheless, several of the early conceptual ideas about how disruption of lipid partitioning could affect an ion channel have merit.